Enough Words: Allyship Demands Accountability to All Women

 Performative allyship doesn’t just fail women—it actively enables harm.
 From wage gaps to bodily autonomy to the glass ceiling, systemic inequalities persist because too many men prioritize comfort over action.
 Allyship must mean more than words; it must mean challenging the status quo and dismantling structures—especially when it’s uncomfortable.

-Accountability and The Roots of Distrust
+Accountability and the Roots of Distrust

 Accountability isn’t about self-preservation or public image.
 It’s about centering the needs of those harmed, listening without defensiveness, and ensuring lasting behavior changes.
 It involves dismantling systems of inequality, using your privilege to advocate for systemic change, and creating safer spaces where harm is less likely to occur.